Rome Airport to City: Easy Guide

 Taxi from Ciampino Airport

-The official fixed taxi fare from Ciampino Airport to central Rome is €30 for destinations within the Aurelian Walls.
+The official fixed taxi fare from Ciampino Airport to eligible destinations within the Aurelian Walls is €30.

 Public Bus and Metro Combination